-Special scheme for telecommunications services, broadcasting services or electronic services supplied by taxable persons not established within the Union: This special scheme may be used for telecommunications services, broadcasting services or electronic services which a taxable person referred to in Article 123 of the Slovenian VAT Act supplies to non-taxable persons who are established or have their permanent address or usually reside in any Member State.
-These taxable persons shall use this scheme for all telecommunications services, broadcasting services or electronic services he supplies within the Union.
+Special scheme for services supplied by taxable persons not established within the Community (the non-Union One Stop Shop scheme): From 1 July 2021 this special scheme may be used for all services which a taxable person referred to in Article 123 of the Slovenian VAT Act supplies to non-taxable persons who are established or have their permanent address or usually reside in any Member State.
+These taxable persons shall use this scheme for all services they supply within the Union.

-Special scheme for telecommunications, broadcasting or electronic services supplied by taxable persons established within the Union but not in the Member State of consumption: The taxable person not established in the Member State of consumption may indicate that he will use this special scheme if he is established in Slovenia or is not established within the Union and has a fixed establishment in Slovenia and supplies telecommunications, broadcasting or electronic services to non-taxable persons who are established or have their permanent address or usually reside in the Member State of consumption.
-These taxable persons shall use this special scheme for all telecommunications services, broadcasting services or electronic services that they supply within the Union.
+Special scheme for intra-Community distance sales of goods, for supplies of goods within a Member State made by electronic interfaces facilitating those supplies and for services supplied by taxable persons established within the Community but not in the Member State of consumption (the Union One Stop Shop scheme): A taxable person not established in the Member State of consumption may indicate that he will use this special scheme in Slovenia if he is established in Slovenia or if he is not established within the Union and has a fixed establishment in Slovenia or if he is not established and has no fixed establishment within the Union but makes supplies of goods for which the dispatch or transport begins in Slovenia.
+The taxable person uses the Union One Stop Shop scheme for all supplies of goods and services to non-taxable persons who are established or have their permanent address or usually reside in the Member State of consumption.
+The electronic interface acting as a deemed supplier shall also use the Union One Stop Shop scheme for supplies of goods to non-taxable persons within Slovenia.
+Taxable persons shall use this special scheme for all their supplies of goods and services within the Union.
 The taxable person who has indicated that he will use this special scheme and who is not established in Slovenia but has one or more fixed establishments in Slovenia or within the Union shall fulfil obligations from this special scheme for the current calendar year and for the two following calendar years.